 “It inevitably means that the owner expects a higher price [as they know their value].”

-From £10 for Woody to £250 for a very good Cousin Wesley.
+From £10 for Woody to £175 for an excellent Cousin Wesley.

 Useful links and contacts

 - The Official International Wade Collectors’ Club